osu-cs340-ecampus/react-starter-app/README.md

 flip3 ~/react-starter-app/App/backend 1025$ ▌
 ```

-let's take a look at how npm scripts will help us...
+As you can see, `forever` is a very powerful tool that can help us while we develop the react application.
+Now let's take a look at how npm scripts will help us to simplify all these commands.

+### NPM Scripts Inside the `/backend/package.json`

 Inside our various `package.json` files we can name and define any script that we want the `npm` command to execute.
-Here is part of the `backend/package.json` file:
+Here is part of the `backend/package.json` file where I have created two custom scripts called `"start"` and `"serve"`:
 ```json
 {
   "name": "cs340-react-starter-app-backend",